-(a) Stationery. --STATIONERY.
-Pleadings, motions, and other papers shall must be on opaque white paper, approximately 11 inches long and 8 1/2 inches wide, without a back or cover, and fastened at the top.

-(b) Caption; names of parties; locational information. --CAPTION; NAMES OF PARTIES; LOCATIONAL INFORMATION.

-(1) In General.
-Except as provided in Rule 10(b)(2), every pleading, motion or other paper\shallmust contain a caption setting forth:

-(A4) +the name of the Superior Court of the District of Columbia Family DivisionCourt Domestic Relations Branch;

-(B2) Tthe title of the action, which shall must include:

-(i) in the complaint, petition, and answer, the names and residence addresses of all parties;

-(ii) in pleadings, motions, and papers, other than the complaint, petition, and answer, it is sufficient to state the name of the first party on each side with an appropriate indication of other parties;

-(C3) Ihe case number;

-(D4) Tthe name of the pleading, motion, or other paper and, if a request for child support is made in the pleading, the inscription "ACTION INVOLVING CHILD SUPPORT" immediately below the name of the pleading;

-(E5) Wwhere necessary to avoid confusion, the name or names of the party or parties on whose behalf the pleading or other paper is filed;

-(F6) Lif the case has been assigned to a specific calendar or a single judicial officerspecific judge or magistrate judge, the calendar number or the judicial officerjudge or magistrate judge's name shall-must appear below the file number;

-(27) Substituted Address.
-A party who has a reasonable basis to fear harassment or harm to the party or the party's family from disclosure of the party's residence address shall not beis not required to state the address provided that if the party substitutes the name and residence or other address of the party's attorney or a third person willing to accept service copies for the party and in care of whom such service copies may be sent.
+- (a) Stationery. -STATIONERY.
+Pleadings, motions, and other papers shall must be on opaque white paper, approximately 11 inches long and 8 1/2 inches wide, without a back or cover, and fastened at the top. - (b) Caption; names of parties; locational information. -- CAPTION; NAMES OF PARTIES; LOCATIONAL INFORMATION. - (1) In General.
+Except as provided in Rule 10(b)(2), every pleading, motion, or other paper shallmust contain a caption setting forth: - (A1) The name of the Superior Court of the District of Columbia Family Division Court Domestic Relations Branch; - (B2) The title of the action, which shall must include: - (i) in the complaint, petition, and answer, the names and residence addresses of all parties; or - (ii) in pleadings, motions, and papers, other than the complaint, petition, and answer, it is sufficient to state the name of the first party on each side with an appropriate indication of other parties; - (C3) Tthe case number; - (D4) The name of the pleading, motion, or other paper and, if a request for child support is made in the pleading, the inscription "ACTION INVOLVING CHILD SUPPORT" immediately below the name of the pleading; - (E5) Wwhere necessary to avoid confusion, the name or names of the party or parties on whose behalf the pleading or other paper is filed; and - (F6) lift the case has been assigned to a specific calendar or a single judicial officerspecific judge or magistrate judge, the calendar number or the judicial officerjudge or magistrate judge's name shall must appear below the file number. - (27) Substituted Address.
+A party who has a reasonable basis to fear harassment or harm to the party or the party's family from disclosure of the party's residence address shall not beis not required to state the address provided thatif the party substitutes the name and residence or other address of the party's attorney or a third person willing to accept service copies for the party and in care of whom such service copies may be sent.
 A paper which has a substituted address shallmust be clearly marked to indicate that such a substitution has been made.
-In using a substitute address, a party shall be deemed to have certifiedcertifies that the party may be notified of court proceedings and receive service copies of papers at that address.

-(3) Parties' Information Deemed Correct and Current.
+In using a substitute address, a party shall be deemed to have certified certifies that the party may be notified of court proceedings and receive service copies of papers at that address. - (3) Parties' Information Deemed Correct and Current.
 Except as modified by praecipea notice filed with the Ccourt and served upon the parties pursuant tounder SCR-Dom.
-Rel.Rule 5, the names, addresses, and telephone numbers represented in the pleading, motion, or other paper shall beare deemed conclusively correct and current.

-(8) The last paragraph of a party's initial pleading shall either

-(1) identify the court and docket number of any prior or pending action based on or including the same claim or subject matter, or accordance with SCR-Dom.
-Rel.
-Rule 11.
+Rel.Rule 5, the names, addresses, and telephone numbers represented in the pleading, motion, or other paper shall beare deemed conclusively correct and current. - (8) The last paragraph of a party's initial pleading shall either - (1) identify the court and docket number of any prior or pending action based on or including the same claim or subject matter, or - (2) state that there are no such cases. - (c) Signing of pleading, motion or other paper. --SIGNING OF PLEADING, MOTION, OR OTHER PAPER.
+Every pleading, motion, or other paper shall must be signed in accordance with SCR-Dom.
+Rel.Rule 11.
 Below the signature, the paper mustshall contain:

-(2) state that there are no such cases.

-(c) Signing of pleading, motion or other paper. --SIGNING OF PLEADING, MOTION, OR OTHER PAPER.
-Every pleading, motion or other paper shall must be signed in